Appraisers’ Best Defense is Education

 In the good old days (just a few years ago), continuing education for many appraisers was a necessary evil, only being completed to satisfy the requirements of their licensing.
 Attendees didn’t usually challenge themselves with anything new or different.
 I recall, a few years ago, an appraiser bragging that he took the Fundamentals of Sales Comparison every year for the past several years.
 Probably, this appraiser paid little attention to what was even being discussed and really didn’t gain anything from his continuing education, other than collecting a certificate at the end of the class.
 Today, all of us who are credentialed members of the appraisal profession, must make our continuing education commitment much more.
 We must think of continuing education as a way to equip ourselves for our own defense.

 Of all the bells and whistles available to appraisers today, knowledge gained through education is the greatest tool.
 For example, many appraisers are talking about how their appraisal reports are being sent back for corrections, clarification, or further commentary.
-The Hondros College of Business report writing continuing education course deeply explores defensible practices for quality report writing.
+The Hondros College report writing continuing education course deeply explores defensible practices for quality report writing.
 Another common issue is appraisers being questioned about USPAP compliance, or being asked to do certain things that would be questionable or non-compliant with USPAP.
 In today’s world, lack of knowledge of USPAP can be the sword that slays the appraiser.
 However, a good grasp of USPAP should be thought of as the lifeboat necessary to keep the appraiser afloat.
-The USPAP continuing education courses presented by Hondros College of Business offers a multitude of real world examples and solutions that are designed to create a better understanding of the very situations that most frequently challenge appraisers.
+The USPAP continuing education courses presented by Hondros College offers a multitude of real world examples and solutions that are designed to create a better understanding of the very situations that most frequently challenge appraisers.

 Knowledge is the greatest asset in today’s appraisal world.
 We are proud to bring you the highest quality of appraisal continuing education.
 Whether you are attending our courses in the classroom or online, we are so glad you’re here!